Tomato vs Bell Pepper

 Thinner walls and juicy flesh turn tomatoes into an easy base for pasta sauce, salsa, and canning recipes.
 Indeterminate types keep feeding you all summer, so one or two vines can stock a family pantry.

-Thick, sweet bell pepper flesh boosts flavor in salsas and roasted sauces but rarely forms the base.
+Thick, sweet Bell Pepper flesh boosts flavor in salsas and roasted sauces but rarely forms the base.
 Plants yield fewer fruits per season, so they support recipes instead of carrying large batches alone.

 Small space beds